 4. Protecting Your Personal Data

 4.1 Your personal data may be shared between members of staff within the University in order for the University to fulfil its functions and objects.

 4.2 In addition to the foregoing principle, the University will employ reasonable and appropriate administrative, technical, personnel, procedural and physical measures to safeguard your information against loss, theft and unauthorised users’ access, uses or modifications.

 5. Sharing Your Personal Data with Third Parties

 5.1 The University may disclose certain personal data to third parties.
 These external organisations, and the purpose for sharing the information, are set out below (Please note that this list is not exhaustive).
 The University will only share your personal data with external third parties where we are required to do so under a statutory or legal obligation, or we are required to do so under a contractual obligation or we have your consent, or we are otherwise permitted to do so in accordance with data protection legislation.
 The disclosure of your data to third parties includes:

 5.2 Parents, guardians and other relatives The University will not disclose your personal data to parents or relatives without your consent, other than in exceptional circumstances.

 6. Transfer of personal data to other countries

-6.1 In some instances your personal data will be shared with third parties outside of the European Economic Area (EEA) for example North America and Australia.
-When required, the University will transfer your personal data outside of the EEA when one of the following conditions have been met:
+6.1 In some instances your personal data will be shared with third parties outside of the European Economic Area (EEA).
+When required, the University will transfer your personal data outside of the EEA where adequate safeguards are in place and when one of the following conditions have been met: